 - U.S. Citizen or Permanent Resident

-Applications will be reviewed on a rolling basis beginning August 21.
-The priority deadline is September 5, 2017.
+Applications will be reviewed and interviews will occur on a rolling basis beginning August 19th.
+The deadline for applications is September 6, 2019.
 Students may be invited for an interview prior to formal acceptance.
 Notification of your acceptance will be sent to your MU email address.

-FRIPS students typically work 10 hours/week during the semester and earn $7.70/hour.
+FRIPS students typically work 8-10 hours/week during the semester and earn $8.60/hour.